ShotenDev/Onset-calculator/README.md

 ## Usage

 The default key in game is H, you can change the key in "client.lua" file.
 You can also change the text in "index.html" file.
+It's of course possible to adapt this system to integrate it into a telephone for example.

 ## :framed_picture: Screenshot
 ![Screenshot of the calculator](https://zupimages.net/up/19/51/5j5v.png)